1jour1vin

 About the wine:

-The NV Champagne Grand Blanc de Blancs Brut has a pale silver-to-yellow hue and reveals notes of mint, white grapefruit, citrus blossoms, pastry crust, and fresh pear.
-Medium-bodied, it offers an elegant and refined mousse, complemented by refreshing acidity and a graceful, mouth-watering finish.
+The NV Champagne Grand Blanc de Blancs Brut has a pale silver-to-yellow color and reveals notes of mint, white grapefruit, citrus blossoms, pastry dough, and fresh pear.
+Medium-bodied, it offers an elegant and refined mousse, complemented by refreshing acidity and a graceful, mouthwatering finish.
 It is already excellent upon release and should remain enjoyable for the next 8 to 10 years.

 Customer rating